 How to Cook Smoked Pulled Pork on the Grill

 This recipe makes the most tender juicy pulled pork on the planet!
 This is not a quick recipe, but so well worth the time!
-There is very little hands on time.
+The flavor that the smoking imparts is worth every second!

 I hope you enjoyed the post for Smoked Pulled Pork!
-Don’t forget to sign up for my mail list so that you don’t miss any new recipes.
+Don’t forget to sign up for my newsletter so that you don’t miss any new recipes.
 Happy Father’s Day to all the Dads out there!!

 Enjoy!
 And have fun cooking!